 The DIRE Movement Is Created

-When a downturn hits, if it hasn’t already, it’s an inevitability that FIRE followers will be forced to go back to work and earn their retirements the old-fashioned way.
+Thanks to another downturn in 2022, it’s an inevitability that some FIRE followers will be forced to go back to work and earn their retirements the old-fashioned way.
 Some might even say FIRE during a recession stands for Foolish Idealist Returns to Employer.

 However, as long as we keep the FIRE acronym alive, we give hope to its original meaning.
 But when all is lost, false hope only gets people into further trouble.
 Therefore, let’s eliminate FIRE entirely from our vocabulary so that we can finally make a change!

 Let me introduce the newest retirement movement to the world: DIRE.
 It stands for Delay, Inherit, Retire, Expire.